hvandermarel/GNSS-Perl-toolbox/README.md

 ### Linux, Mac, other unix

 Perl is installed by default on most Linux distributions and Mac.
 Simply copy the scripts to a folder in your path and they should work.
-Keep the libraries within the same folder as the scripts.
+Keep the libraries within the same folder as the scripts or put them somewhere Perl can find them (see Hints and tips below).

 ### Microsoft windows